GVSU-CIS658/team-404-team-not-found/FINAL_REPORT.md

 Schedulr meets each of the project's core architectural requirements: a modern Vue 3 frontend, a Firebase Cloud Functions backend service layer that mediates every write, a Cloud Firestore database with three well-modeled collections, role-aware authentication and authorization, and a public Firebase Hosting deployment.
 The non-functional considerations of security, performance, and reliability are addressed both at the design level and in observable code patterns.
 The team is now prepared for the in-class live demonstration on April 27.

----

-*AI assistance disclosure: portions of this codebase, including refactors, debugging support, and prose drafting for this report, were developed with the assistance of an AI coding assistant (Claude) under our supervision and direction.*